softwareengineer1/YourFriendlyDNS/README.md

 # YourFriendlyDNS
 A really awesome multi-platform (lin,win,mac,android) local caching and proxying dns server!

+{==VERSION 2.0==} -> Major milestone!
+1. DNSCrypt now supported!
+Very happy I made it this far!
+You locally send it standard plaintext requests as usual and it transparently dnscrypts them for you using the dnscrypt providers you’ve specified.
+Now your queries aren’t going over the wire as plaintext anymore!
+Enabled by default!
+No fallback (must disable DNSCrypt to use plaintext dns servers again)

+Just add DNSCrypt stamps in settings to the list of dns servers and make sure enable DNSCrypt checkbox is checked to use them! ex. "sdns://AQAAAAAAAAAADjIwOC42Ny4yMjAuMjIwILc1EUAgbyJdPivYItf9aR6hwzzI1maNDL4Ev6vKQ_t5GzIuZG5zY3J5cHQtY2VydC5vcGVuZG5zLmNvbQ"
+ Corresponds to:

+Protocol version 0x0001 read -> DNSCrypt!
+Provider using IPv4 address: "208.67.220.220"
+Provider PubKey aquired... len: 32
+Provider name: "2.dnscrypt-cert.opendns.com" len: 27

+Currently protocol version 2 (DoH / DNS over HTTPS) isn’t implemented yet, so if adding them they won’t be used at the moment.

+I do like how all the necessary information is all contained in the base64 encoded string, so I adopted the stamps as well.
+No auto sourcing them for now though, manually add them from here: https://github.com/jedisct1/dnscrypt-proxy/wiki/DNS-server-sources

+2. Added a cache viewer

+Latest version builds for all platforms will be up shortly!

 {Version 1.1.9}
 1. Another slight reduction (adding and using getListEntry similar to when I added getCachedEntry)
 2. Fixed multiple cache entries for the same domain if it was requested with changed cases -> (ex. gItHuB.com instead of github.com)